AdobeDocs/target.en/help/c-target-mobile-app/c-mobile-visual-experience-composer/mobile-visual-experience-composer-android.md

 # Android - set up the mobile app{#android-set-up-the-mobile-app}

-Target's new SDK Library allows developers to do a one-time setup on their Android mobile apps and enable marketers to use the capabilities of the Mobile Visual Experience Composer (VEC).
+Target's new SDK Library allows developers to do a one-time setup on their Android mobile apps and enable marketers to use the capabilities of the Mobile Visual Experience Composer (VEC).For more information on enabling the Adobe Target VEC extension, see [Adobe Experience Platform SDKs](https://aep-sdks.gitbook.io/docs).

-The Mobile VEC can now be used along with the recently released [!DNL Adobe Experience Cloud SDK].
-To do this, customers must use the [!DNL Adobe Launch] integration, the recommended method for using SDKs.
-For more information, see [Adobe Experience Platform SDKs](https://aep-sdks.gitbook.io/docs).

-To set up the Target VEC extension from Launch, see [Use Adobe Launch to set up the Mobile App VEC](../../c-target-mobile-app/c-mobile-visual-experience-composer/use-adobe-launch-to-set-up-the-mobile-app-vec.md#concept_630A05151EF1487193BAE670B59F8CAC).

 ## Include the Mobile SDK & the Target Library {#section_481F9644C71B4CB7AE3FC526D281D1D2}